m-odonovan/Z83-Job-Application/README.md

 # Z83-Job-Application
 Z83 Job Application solution is designed to be used by South African public sector organizations.
-It is built on the Microsoft Power Platform, and uses Microsoft Power Apps and Power Pages mostly.
+It is built on the Microsoft Power Platform, and uses Microsoft Power Apps, Power Pages and Power Automate mostly.
 It allows a department to Manage job vacancies published to a portal and support online applications according to Z83 format application form format.

 ## Background
 Use "as-is" or customise as appropriate.